tgstation/tgstation-server/.github/CONTRIBUTING.md

 ### Development Environment

-You need the Dotnet 6.0 SDK and npm>=v5.7 (in your PATH) to compile the server.
-In order to build the service version you need a to run on Windows.
-In order to build the .msi installer, you'll need [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) or greater and the [Visual Studio Installer Projects Extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects).
+You need the .NET 6.0 SDK and npm>=v5.7 (in your PATH) to compile the server.

-The recommended IDE is Visual Studio 2019 which has installation options for both of these.
+The recommended IDE is Visual Studio 2022 or VSCode.

+In order to build the service version and/or the Windows installer you need a to run on Windows.

+In addition, the installer project uses the Wix v4 Toolset which will cause an error on loading the .sln in Visual Studio if the [HeatWave for VS2022 Extension](https://marketplace.visualstudio.com/items?itemName=FireGiant.FireGiantHeatWaveDev17) is not installed.

 In order to run the integration tests you must have the following environment variables set.
 To run them more accurately, include the optional ones.
 - `TGS_TEST_DATABASE_TYPE`: `MySql`, `MariaDB`, `PostgresSql`, or `SqlServer`.